loki344/ml-starter/backend/examples/roberta/README.md

 ### Preprocessing

-The preprocessing method is exact the same as is used in the ONNX example from https://github.com/onnx/models/tree/master/text/machine_comprehension/roberta.
+The preprocessing method is exactly the same as is used in the ONNX example from https://github.com/onnx/models/tree/master/text/machine_comprehension/roberta.

 ```python
 def pre_process(self, input_data, input_metadata):